 Please Note: Library services are being provided remotely during normal business hours, and on-campus for limited hours.

 Your primary research, then, will involve your own experiences over the past few months—what you've done and seen, who you've talked to.
 And ultimately, your essay will tell your (future) reader a story about life amid this historic time.
-As models, consider Martha Gellhorn’s “The Third Winter,” John Hersey’s “Hiroshima,” George Orwell’s “Marrakech,” or Joan Didion’s “The Los Angeles Notebook.”
+As models, consider Martha Gellhorn's "The Third Winter," John Hersey’s “Hiroshima,” George Orwell’s “Marrakech,” or Joan Didion’s “The Los Angeles Notebook.”
 The difference, of course, is that you’ll need to tie in secondary sources for factual context.
-Your essay should make use of at least five secondary sources.
+Your essay should be 1500-1800 words and make use of at least five secondary sources.

 For more information, please review the Synthetic Essay document.